coveooss/SIGIR-ecom-data-challenge/README.md

 correct credentials, user id and file structure (see above).

-For your convenience, the script `submission/uploader.py` in this repository can be used to upload your json to the correct bucket: make sure you have an `upload.env` file in the folder, filled the information contained in your sign-up e-mail.
+For your convenience, the script `submission/uploader.py` in this repository can be used to upload your json to the correct bucket: make sure to duplicate the `.env.local` file as an `.env` file in this folder, and fill it with the information contained in your sign-up e-mail (or alternatively, set up the corresponding environment variables).
 Once you change the `LOCAL_FILE` in `submission/uploader.py` to the name of the current submission file, running the script from your command line should produce a successful submission; after metrics calculation, you will also receive an e-mail acknowledging the submission and reporting the scores.